-The team of AI, data, and business process professionals is required to gather data, design algorithms, deploy scientifically controlled releases, and analyze impact and risk to turn a candidate for AI adoption into a real project.
+The team of AI, data, and business process professionals is required to gather data, design algorithms, deploy scientifically controlled releases, and analyse impact and risk to turn a candidate for AI adoption into a real project.

 8. Establish a base of knowledge

 The achievements and failures of early AI programs can help the entire firm gain a better grasp of the technology.
 Engage your business and process specialists with your data scientists, keeping humans in the loop to develop trust.
-Recognize that the path to AI implementation begins with deep data analysis and good old-fashioned rearview mirror reporting to develop a baseline of knowledge.
+Recognise that the path to AI implementation begins with deep data analysis and good old-fashioned rearview mirror reporting to develop a baseline of knowledge.
 It’s easier to understand how the actual AI deployment validates or disproves the initial premise after a baseline has been established.